danielaholguini/SQL-Projects/README.md

 I also performed Data Migration from a software called COBIS to Oracle APEX, a web-based application, with SYBASE SQL queries (No access to those at the moment.)

-Clients information was brought to a new application.
+Client information was migrated to a new application.
 ![image](https://user-images.githubusercontent.com/106038804/169721192-6de6d78b-7af9-49a1-adf6-3ec901f149b5.png)